prior-technology/SymbolicTransformer/README.md

 trying to have the expression from predict be re-runnable.
-The expression is now like `:(unembed(" 5") ⋅ (T * embed(","))` but that is not runnable, embed/unembed required T as an argument, the ⋅ operation wasn't defined for HGFResidual, and it assumes the transformer is named T. I've added embed/unembed methods that use a global from the WrappedTransformer module to use the most recently defined PromptedTransformer, but there is still work to be done around values passed as vectors or not.
+The expression is now like `:(unembed(" 5") ⋅ (T * embed(","))` but that is not runnable, embed/unembed required T as an argument, the ⋅ operation wasn't defined for HGFResidual, and it assumes the transformer is named T. I've added embed/unembed methods that use a global from the WrappedTransformer module to use the most recently defined PromptedTransformer.

+The string passed into embed and unembed may be tokenized into multiple vectors.
+For now these functions return Vector{HGFResidual}, rather than a single HGFResidual containing a vector with multiple columns.
+The dot product currently fails because both are returned as column-vectors. unembed should store a row vector instead.

 [![Build Status](https://github.com/prior-technology/SymbolicTransformer/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/prior-technology/SymbolicTransformer/actions/workflows/CI.yml?query=branch%3Amain)